fw-ai/cookbook/README.md

 This repository contains sample applications, Jupyter Notebooks, and resources designed to help you get hands-on with Fireworks AI.
 You'll explore tools for building, deploying, and fine-tuning generative AI, function-calling workflows, Retrieval-Augmented Generation (RAG) systems, agentic systems, and more.

+# ⚠️ Note: Repo under construction  - Excuse our dust⚠️
+We are currently in the process of migrating tutorials, apps, and examples (and consolidating them here) from the following repos:
+* [Cookbook V1](https://github.com/fw-ai/cookbook) - Contains an amalgamation of guides and tutorials.
+* [ai-starter-kits](https://github.com/fw-ai/ai-starter-kits) - Contains a couple E2E projects.
+* [forge](https://github.com/fw-ai/forge) - Contains demo apps illustrating the capabilities of large language and image models.

+While we'll try to get things cleaned up ASAP, there's a chance that you might still see some gaps.
+We'll try to address those as quickly as possible!
+And please feel free to contribute!

 # Repository Structure

 This repo contains several types of examples organized by their use cases and purpose: